The Oil Painting Medium Nobody Fully Explains

 Kind of.

-You can see above that I’m cleaning out the brush I’ve been using with the traditional oil paint mixture, which was diluted with two parts Medium-W to one part oil paint.
+You can see above that I’m now cleaning out the brush, using the dilution of a 1:1 ratio.
 I’m then rinsing the brush in clean water to see how effectively the paint releases from the bristles.

 This pink is quite a staining colour, so it’s giving me a bit more of a challenge.